walmartlabs/lacinia-pedestal/README.md

   (http/start runnable-service))
 ```

-Lacinia will handle GET and POST requests at the `/graphql` endpoint.
+Lacinia will handle POST requests at the `/api` endpoint:

 ```
-$ curl localhost:8888/graphql -X POST -H "content-type: application/graphql" -d '{ hello }'
+$ curl localhost:8888/api -X POST -H "content-type: application/json" -d '{"query": "{ hello }"}'
 {"data":{"hello":"world"}}
 ```

+You can also access the GraphQL IDE at `http://localhost:8888/ide`.

 ## Development Mode

 When developing an application, it is desirable to be able to change the schema
 without restarting.
 Lacinia-Pedestal supports this: in the above example, the schema passed to
-`pedestal-service` could be a _function_ that returns the compiled schema.
+`default-service` could be a _function_ that returns the compiled schema.
 It could even be a Var containing the function that returns the compiled schema.

 In this way, the Pedestal stack continues to run, but each request rebuilds
 the compiled schema based on the latest code you've loaded into the REPL.

+## Beyond default-server

+`default-server` is intentionally limited, and exists only to help you get started.
+Once you start adding anything more complicated, such as authentication, or supporting
+multiple schemas (or schema versions) at different paths,
+you will want to simply create your routes and servers in your own code,
+using the building-blocks provided by `com.walmartlabs.lacinia.pedestal2`.

 ### GraphiQL